 8. Relying on Generic Follow-Up Messages and Touches

 Another common follow-up email mistake is using the same generic messaging as everyone else.

 Try something new, be different, and stand out!

 If you’re not having luck with your follow-ups, make changes.
 Professional emails don’t always have to be so serious.
 Bring in some humor and make your recipient laugh.
 Be different and spontaneous in your messaging and try new things.

 This helps distinguish yourself from the competition and will make your pitch and company more memorable to the recipient.

 Here’s an example of incorporating some humor to an email template for re-engaging prospects that have gone MIA – and look at the reply rate!

-Treat each sales follow-up email as a blank slate – try out new subject lines, wordings, greetings, and calls to action.
+Treat each follow-up as a blank slate – try out new follow-up email subject lines, wordings, greetings, and calls to action.

 Also, remember that people prefer different methods of communication.

 Email not working for you?
 Try calling.
 Or try LinkedIn.